christianplusplus/aTAM-Simulator/README.md

 Simulation Controls
 ----------------------------------------------------------------------------------------------------------------------------------------
 All you need to do to simulate an assembly is to hit the PLAY button.
 This applies one tile at a time, defaulting to one tile per frame.
-The SPEED of the simulation can be controlled by the fast foward bar.
+The SPEED of the simulation can be controlled by the fast forward bar.

 You can also PAUSE and RESET the simulation.